-23 Oncor does not conduct hurricane drills but does conduct major ice storm drills.
+23 Oncor did not conduct a hurricane drill but does conduct major spring and winter storm drills.
 See RFI 1-1

 24 CenterPoint's response to Staff RFI 1-1

 CenterPoint adjusts its hurricane drills year-to-year.25 CenterPoint conducted its 2024 hurricane drill as a tabletop exercise.
 The conditions experienced in Hurricane Beryl were not markedly different from the condition set used in the company's 2024 hurricane drill.